zuazo/ssl_certificate-cookbook/README.md

 my_key_path = "/etc/keys/my-webapp.key"
 my_cert_path = "/etc/certs/my-webapp.pem"

-# there is no need to save the resource in a variable in this case
+# there is no need to save the resource in a variable in this case because we know the paths
 ssl_certificate "my-webapp" do
   key_path my_key_path
   cert_path my_cert_path